 Safety While Lifting

 Getting hurt on the job can pose an issue for you and the workplace.
 Trying to find the necessary steps to help and minimize the risks is key to keeping things running smoothly.
-It is in the best interest of everyone involved to have the right guidelines set in place.
+It is in the best interest of everyone involved to have the right back injury prevention guidelines set in place.

 In the workplace, there are some things that can be put in place to help protect the employees and the company.
 By doing everything you can to help prevent an injury the better.
 Guidelines that are set into place should be followed by all employees while working.